best beaches in the caribbean

 8. Playa Pilar, Cayo Guillermo, Cuba

-The mainland of Cuba has its fair share of pristine beaches, but just off the coast, the country’s thousands of tiny cays are home to even more stunning beaches, including some of the best beaches in the Caribbean.
-Tranquil waters make it a perfect destination for snorkeling and water sports, and unending sand means you’ll find seclusion even at the height of the high season of travel.
+Mainland Cuba has its fair share of pristine beaches, but just off the coast, the country’s thousands of tiny cays are home to even more stunning beaches – including some of the best beaches in the Caribbean.

 Located on the northern Cuban cay of Cayo Guillermo, Playa Pilar is one of these untouched beauties.
 An unending stretch of white sand meets impossible powdery sand to give way to some of the country’s most exclusive resorts, including the brand-new Cayo Guillermo Resort Kempinski, which boasts stunning overwater villas for a one-of-a-kind stay.

 With the out-of-this-world natural beauty of Playa Pilar, it’s no wonder it has captured the hearts of visitors for generations.
-Playa Pilar and the rest of Cayo Guillermo are immortalized in Ernest Hemingway’s novel Islands in the Stream, after the writer was inspired by its stunning turquoise water and white sandy shores.
+Playa Pilar and the rest of Cayo Guillermo are immortalized in Ernest Hemingway’s novel Islands in the Stream.
 The beach is even named after Hemingway’s boat, Pilar.

-Boasting beach destinations like Varadero, Cayo Largo del Sur, and other pristine beaches along the island’s northern cays, Cuba is an easy choice for a vacation spent hopping among the best beaches in the Caribbean.
+Boasting beach destinations like Varadero, Cayo Largo del Sur, and Holguin, Cuba is an easy choice for a vacation spent hopping among the best beaches in the Caribbean.

 maho beach